ATlexEide/furrventions/README.md

 How can you trust that the event is real and the information is correct?

 Well that's easy to solve!
 Right?
 Well, you _could_ have every convention register their event themselves..
 But that would be a lot of work, and I would need to contact every organizer and hope they like the idea, doable?
-Sure, but not the best solution imho.
+Sure, but not the best solution in my opinion.

 So how do we solve that?

 - **User created events**
-  - Let congoers register events they know of (think back to word of mouth, oops..), these events would be marked with "user created event" or something like that to signify that you might need to check that the info is correct before you fully trust it.
+  - Let attendees register events they know of (think back to word of mouth, oops..), these events would be marked with "user created event" or something similar to signify that you might need to check that the info is correct before you fully trust it.
   - We'd also want the events actual organizer to be able to "claim" the event, this would give the event a "verified event" tag or something similar.
 - **Organizer created events**
   - This would practically be the same as a user generated events, but it would be verified from the get go.